Genetic history of Italy: Genetic composition of Italian mtDNA

-A 2010 study of Jewish genealogy found that with respect to non-Jewish European groups, the populations which are most closely related to Ashkenazi Jews are modern-day Italians followed by the French and Sardinians.

 Recent studies have shown that Italy played an important role in the recovery of "Western Europe" at the end of the Last glacial period.
 The study which was focused on the mitochondrial U5b3 haplogroup discovered that this female lineage had in fact originated in Italy and around 10,000 years ago it expanded from the Peninsula towards Provence and the Balkans.
 In Provence, probably between 9,000 and 7,000 years ago, it gave rise to the haplogroup subclade U5b3a1.
 This subclade U5b3a1 later came from Provence to the island of Sardinia by way of obsidian merchants, because it is estimated that 80% of the obsidian which is found in France comes from Monte Arci in Sardinia, reflecting the close relationship which once existed between these two regions.
 Still about 4% of the female population of Sardinia belongs to this haplotype.

-A mtDNA study, published in 2018 in the journal American Journal of Physical Anthropology, compared both ancient and modern samples from Tuscany, from the Prehistory, Etruscan age, Roman age, Renaissance, and Present-day, and concluded that the Etruscans appear as a local population, intermediate between the prehistoric and the other samples, placing in the temporal network between the Eneolithic Age and the Roman Age.
+A 2013 study by Alessio Boattini et al. found 0 of African L haplogroup in the whole Italy out of 865 samples.
+The percentages for Berber M1 and U6 haplogroups were 0.46% and 0.35%, respectively.
+A 2014 study by Stefania Sarno et al. found 0 of African L and M1 haplogroups in mainland Southern Italy out of 115 samples.
+Only two Berber U6 out of 115 samples were found, one from Lecce and one from Cosenza.